 The "Basic Setup Cost" column shows the price of the filter holder.
 Some brands, like Lee and Vu, require you to purchase a Filter Holder and Adapter Ring separately.
 The Adapter Ring depends on which lens you have, while the Filter Holder is universal.
 For the Haida system, you get everything you need in one package; just make sure to select your specific lens.

+Having used the Haida Filters extensively, I can highly recommend them to any photographer!
+The filters have virtually no color cast or vignette, they clean very easily in the field, and they are affordable!
 Bottom line, if you need a 150mm filter system and you don't want to spend $1,000+, Haida is the way to go!
-The Haida filters cost roughly half the price of the well-known brands, and perform at a high level!
-The Haida 150mm Filter System is a great choice for waterfall and landscape photographers especially.
 To see if your there is a Haida mount for your lens, visit this webpage.

 To see all of the photos from the review, click here.
 Remember, you can download the images if you want to get a closer look.
 I recommend using the arrow keys to scroll through the images, otherwise part of the image will be obscured by the thumbnails at the bottom.

 I tried to make this review as informative as possible.
 If you have any questions about the filter system, please leave a comment below.
 I'd be glad to answer any questions you may have.